+AHS 142 Phlebotomy 2 SHC

-- AHS 142Phlebotomy2 SHCThis course is a study of phlebotomy procedures utilized in clinical facilities and physicians' offices.
-Prerequisite: AHS 139, AHS 141, AHS 176.
+This course is a study of phlebotomy procedures utilized in clinical facilities and physicians' offices.
+Prerequisites: AHS 139, AHS 141 and AHS 176.
 Corequisite: AHS 175.
+(0/6)

+AHS 143 Phlebotomy Skills 6 SHC

-(0/6) - AHS 143Phlebotomy Skills6 SHCThis course is a study of phlebotomy equipment, procedures, techniques, and practical experience.
-Prerequisites: AHS 102, CPT 101, ENG 101, MAT 155.
-Corequisite: AHS 146.
-(3/9) - AHS 145Electrocardiography2 SHCThis course provides the basic skills necessary to perform ECGs in a hospital, physician's office or other health care setting.
+This course is a study of phlebotomy equipment, procedures, techniques, and practical experience.
+Prerequisites: AHS 102, ENG 101, MAT 155, (CPT 101) is no longer a pre course beginning Fall 2016.
+Corequisites: AHS 146 and AHS 106.
+(3/9)

+AHS 145 Electrocardiography 2 SHC

+This course provides the basic skills necessary to perform ECGs in a hospital, physician's office or other health care setting.
 The student will be able to perform and interpret basic ECGs.
 Prerequisites: Admission to Patient Care program.

+Corequisites: AHS 106, AHS 163 and AHS 170.
+(2/0)

+AHS 146 Phlebotomy Experience

-Corequisites: AHS 106, AHS 163, and AHS 170.
-(2/0) - AHS 146Phlebotomy Experience7 SHCThis course includes comprehensive clinical experiences in medical laboratory specimen collections, transport, storage, and basic test procedures.
-Prerequisites: AHS 102, CPT 101, ENG 101, MAT 155.
-Corequisite: AHS 143.
+This course includes comprehensive clinical experiences in medical laboratory specimen collections, transport, storage, and basic test procedures.
+Prerequisites: AHS 102, ENG 101, MAT 155, (CPT 101) is no longer a pre course beginning Fall 2016.
+Corequisite: AHS 143 and AHS 106.
 (0/21)

-- AHS 154

-Culture and Wellness
+AHS 154 Culture and Wellness 1 SHC

-1 SHC

 This course is a study of the impact of cultural factors on health and wellness.
 (1/0)

-- AHS 155

-Special Topics in Health Care
+AHS 155 Special Topics in Health Care 3 SHC

-3 SHC

 This course emphasizes specialized job-related education in health care.
+(3/0)

+AHS 156 Electrocardiography Practicum 1 SHC

-(3/0) - AHS 156Electrocardiography Practicum1 SHCThis course provides a detailed study and practice necessary to perform ECGs in a hospital, physician's office or other health care setting.
+This course provides a detailed study and practice necessary to perform ECGs in a hospital, physician's office or other health care setting.
 The student will be able to perform and interpret basic ECGs.
+(1/0)

+AHS 161 Introduction to Health Careers 1 SHC

+This course introduces the student to a variety of health careers.
+(1/0)

+AHS 163 Long-Term Care 5 SHC

-(1/0) - AHS 161 Introduction to Health Careers 1 SHC This course introduces the student to a variety of health careers.
-(1/0) - AHS 163Long-Term Care5 SHCThis course emphasizes the basic skills needed to care for residents in the long-term care setting.
+This course emphasizes the basic skills needed to care for residents in the long-term care setting.
 Students will apply practical use of these skills through clinical experiences in a long-term care facility.
+(4/3)

-(4/3) - AHS 170 Fundamentals of Disease 3 SHC
+AHS 170 Fundamentals of Disease 3 SHC

 This course provides a study of general principles of disease and the disorders that affect the human body, with an emphasis on symptoms and signs routinely assessed in health care facilities.
 (3/0)

-- AHS 171

-Introduction to Medical Coding
+AHS 171 Introduction to Medical Coding 4 SHC

-4 SHC

-This course is an introduction to the concepts of health care and billing and reimbursement using guidelines of Current Procedural

-Terminology (CPT) nomenclature and ICD9 (International

-Classification of Disease).
+This course is an introduction to the concepts of health care billing and reimbursement using guidelines of Current Procedural Terminology (CPT) nomenclature and ICD9 (International Classification of Disease).
 Corequisite: AHS 102.
 (4/0)

-- AHS 172

-Medical Coding and Classification System
+AHS 172 Medical Coding and 5 SHC Classification System

-5 SHC

 This course is an advanced study and application of CPT and ICD9 principles as related to the procedures used by private and governmental health insurance programs.
 Ethical concerns related to reimbursement principles will be emphasized.

 Prerequisite: AHS 171.
+(5/0)

-(5/0) - AHS 173Medical Coding Special Topics2 SHCThis course is a review of the principles of medical coding, billing, and use of ICD 9 and CPT resources in preparation for the national certification examination administered by AHIMA, AAPC and AMBA.
+AHS 173 Medical Coding Special Topics 2 SHC

+This course is a review of the principles of medical coding, billing and use of ICD 9 and CPT resources in preparation for the national certification examination administered by AHIMA, AAPC and AMBA.
 Prerequisite: AHS 172.
-Corequisite: AHS 174 (2/0) - AHS 174 Medical Coding Practicum 3 SHC This course is a practicum with the focus on application of coding skills and interface with billing methodologies.
+Corequisite: AHS 174 (2/0)

+AHS 174 Medical Coding Practicum 3 SHC

+This course is a practicum with the focus on application of coding skills and interface with billing methodologies.
 Prerequisite: AHS 172.
 Corequisite: AHS 173.
+(3/0)

+AHS 175 Multi-Skilled Clinical Practicum 4 SHC

-(3/0) - AHS 175Multi-Skilled Clinical Practicum4 SHCThis course offers clinical experiences across health-related disciplines exposing students to a variety of patient care areas such as cardiac monitoring, EKG, patient transport, and medical and surgical asepsis.
-Prerequisites: AHS 139 and AHS 141 and AHS 176.
+This course offers clinical experiences across health-related disciplines exposing students to a variety of patient care areas such as cardiac monitoring, EKG, patient transport, and medical and surgical asepsis.
+Prerequisites: AHS 139, AHS 141 and AHS 176.
 Corequisite: AHS 142.
 (0/12)